eflumerf/styleguide/dune-daq-cppguide.md

 ### Names and Order of Includes [DUNE VERSION]

-If the included header is the "related header" - meaning, you're editing foo.cc and the head is foo.hh - put it before all the other headers
+If the included header is the "related header" - meaning, you're editing foo.cc and the header is foo.hh - put it before all the other headers.

+Then, in order:

+ - private headers
+ - public headers from current package
+ - public headers from other packages in project
+ - public headers from external dependencies
+ - standard library headers

 All of a project's header files should be listed as descendants of the project's source directory without use of UNIX directory aliases `.`